ARS-0/Vortex_DataSci_Internship/Week_2/README.md

-# Week 2 of VortexTech Data Science & Analytics Internship Track: **Exploratory Data Analysis with Insights**.
+# VortexTech Data Science & Analytics Internship - Week 2: **Exploratory Data Analysis with Insights**.

 ## What this is